IvanEirea-SWO/portfolio/README.md

 Hello!
 And welcome to this repository, where you can find the code to do a portfolio of your own.
 To be correct, this is the code of *my* portfolio but you can use it whatever you want.

-To build the *current version* of this portfolio we have used:
+To build the *current version* of this portfolio I have used:

-Programming languages:
+Main languages:
 * **HTML5**
 * **CSS3**
 * **JavaScript**

+Extra languages:
 * **PLSQL**
+* **GLSL**

 Frameworks:
 * **Bootstrap**
 * **Phaser**

+Planned for the future:
+* **Angular**

 I'm planning on making a big revamp of this project and maybe to start totally from scratch again so.
 Another feature that I will definitely add in the future is the option to switch between different languages, those including: Spanish, English, Japanese, Chinese and Hindi for sure, but maybe some more.

 See you! 🧙‍♂️